 Fieggen invented the technique after breaking one too many shoelaces on the same side due to unsymmetrical standard tying.
 After deconstructing the standard shoelace knot he essentially reverse-engineered a faster, more symmetrical way to tie shoes.
-That was the beginning of a shoelace exploration that led him to create a website compiling 18 shoelace knots, including his own, and 52 lacing methods.

 “Don’t get too set on teaching a specific way because sometimes a child simply won’t get a specific way you’re trying to teach them,” Fieggen says.
 “Having a couple of techniques up your sleeve can really help.”